GideonWolfe/Starchive/README.md

 # Starchive

+Archive all your starred repositories locally.

 ##### Dependencies

 - python3
+    - art
+    - GitPython
-    - PyGithub
+    - pygithub
     - python-gitlab
-    - PyYAML
-    - art
-    - text2art
+    - pyyaml

 ##### Usage

+Define your local backup archiving directory under 'outputdir' in the config.yaml.

+Define each user as follows.

+  000X:
+    - 'username'
+    - 'github/gitlab'
+    - 'security token'

+All repositories will update and clone into the archiving directory under the associated users name.